astropy/astropy/docs/development/workflow/virtual_pythons.rst

         conda create -n ENV anaconda

-    + More details, and examples that start with none of the packages from your normal Python environment, are in the `documentation for the conda command`_ and the `guide on how to manage environments`_.
+    + More details, and examples that start with none of the packages from your default Python environment, are in the `documentation for the conda command`_ and the `guide on how to manage environments`_.